 Chronic health conditions (both chronic illnesses and chronic physical disabilities) are generally defined as those conditions that last > 12 months and are severe enough to create some limitations in usual activity.
 It has been estimated that chronic health conditions affect 10 to 30% of children, depending on the criteria.
 Examples of chronic illnesses include asthma Wheezing and Asthma in Infants and Young Children Wheezing is a relatively high-pitched whistling noise produced by movement of air through narrowed or compressed small airways.
 It is common in the first few years of life and is typically caused... read more , cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
-It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , congenital heart disease Overview of Congenital Cardiovascular Anomalies Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
+It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , congenital heart disease Overview of Congenital Cardiovascular Anomalies Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more , diabetes mellitus Diabetes Mellitus in Children and Adolescents Diabetes mellitus involves absence of insulin secretion (type 1) or peripheral insulin resistance (type 2), causing hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more , attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
 The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more , and depression Depressive Disorders in Children and Adolescents Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
-Diagnosis is by history and... read more .
+Diagnosis is by clinical criteria... read more .
 Examples of chronic physical disabilities include meningomyelocele Spina Bifida Spina bifida is defective closure of the vertebral column.
-Although the cause is not known, low folate levels during pregnancy increase risk.
+Although the cause is often unknown, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have... read more , hearing impairments Hearing Impairment in Children Common causes of hearing loss are genetic defects in neonates and ear infections and cerumen in children.
-Many cases are detected by screening, but hearing loss should be suspected if children... read more or visual impairments, cerebral palsy Cerebral Palsy (CP) Syndromes Cerebral palsy refers to nonprogressive syndromes characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or postnatal central... read more , and loss of limb function.
+Many cases are detected by screening, but hearing loss should be suspected if children... read more or visual impairments, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of nonprogressive conditions characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or... read more , and loss of limb function.

 Children with chronic health conditions may have some activity limitations, frequent pain or discomfort, abnormal growth and development, and more hospitalizations, outpatient visits, and medical treatments.
 Children with severe disabilities may be unable at times to participate in school and peer activities.

 Children’s response to a chronic health condition largely depends on their developmental stage when the condition occurs.
 Children with chronic conditions that appear in infancy will respond differently than children who develop conditions during adolescence.
 School-aged children may be most affected by the inability to attend school and form relationships with peers.
 Adolescents may struggle with their inability to achieve independence if they require assistance from parents and others for many of their daily needs; parents should encourage self-reliance within the adolescent’s capability and avoid overprotection.
-Adolescents are going through a time when being similar to peers is very important, so they find it particularly difficult to be viewed as different (1 General reference Chronic health conditions (both chronic illnesses and chronic physical disabilities) are generally defined as those conditions that last > 12 months and are severe enough to create some limitations... read more ).
+Adolescents are going through a time when being similar to peers is very important, so they find it particularly difficult to be viewed as different (1 General references Chronic health conditions (both chronic illnesses and chronic physical disabilities) are generally defined as those conditions that last > 12 months and are severe enough to create some limitations... read more ).

 Health care practitioners can be advocates for appropriate hospital services for children with chronic health conditions.
 Age-appropriate playrooms can be set up and a school program can be initiated with the oversight of a trained child life specialist.
 Children can be encouraged to interact with peers whenever possible.
 All procedures and plans should be explained to families and children whenever possible so the families know what to expect during the hospitalization, thus relieving the anxiety that can be created by uncertainty.